isabella232/journeys.en/help/using/about/user-interface.md

 >[!NOTE]
 >
 >To get the best out of Journey Orchestration, we recommend using Chrome as your Internet browser.
+The interface is displayed in the language defined in IMS.
+If your IMS language is not supported by Journey Orchestration, the interface is displayed in English.
 >
 >This documentation is frequently updated to reflect recent changes in the product.
 However, some screenshots can slightly differ from the product's interface.